6 Hidden Homeowner Costs You Can’t Avoid

 So you’ve secured a mortgage and are looking forward to moving into your first home.
 Hold your horses, for your home-owning expenses do not end there.
 It takes more to buy and finance a property than just paying the deposit and home loan.

-Many first-time homeowners are befuddled when they discover that the path of owning a home is freighted with a series of miscellaneous (and often unexpected) hidden homeowner costs.
+Many first-time homeowners may be unprepared when they discover that owning a home comes with additional expenses.
+These are a series of miscellaneous (and often unexpected) hidden homeowner costs.

-Here are some extra costs that homeowners will need to look out for before settling in.
+Here are some top expenses homeowners will need to look out for before settling in.

 1. Property assessment tax (cukai pintu)

-Property assessment tax or cukai pintu, is imposed by your local authority on every household to finance the construction and maintenance of public infrastructure, cleaning services and upgrading works in the area under its jurisdiction.
+Property assessment tax or cukai pintu, is imposed by your local authority on every household.
+This tax is to finance the construction and maintenance of public infrastructure, cleaning services and upgrading works in the area under its jurisdiction.

-The tax is calculated based on the (estimated) annual rental value of a property (what the property can be reasonably rented for, multiply by 12 months), and then multiplied by a set of rates.
-This set of rates is determined by local authorities, generally at a rate of 4% for residential units and 10% for commercial property.
+It is calculated based on the (estimated) annual rental value of a property (what the property can be reasonably rented for, multiply by 12 months), and then multiplied by a set of rates.
+This set of rates is determined by local authorities, generally at a rate of 2-7% for residential units.

-It is payable in two instalments annually, on or before February 28 or 29 (for the period of January to June), and on or before August 31 (for the period of July to December).
+It is payable in two instalments annually.
+This is usually on or before February 28 or 29 (for the period of January to June) for the 1st half.
+The 2nd half has to be paid on or before August 31 (for the period of July to December).

-If a residential property’s annual rental value amounts to RM12,000 per annum (RM1,000 per month), the current 4% rate would amount to a tax of RM480 in a year.
+Let’s say a residential property’s annual rental value amounts to RM12,000 per annum (RM1,000 per month).
+If the assessment tax rate is at 4%, the tax will amount to RM480 in a year.

 Annual rental value of a property varies according to factors such as market rate, location and condition of the property.